AlmondGod/action-diffusion-handbook/3: Flow Matching/3.4: Diffusion and Optimal Transport as Flows/Diffusion Flow.md

 We are combining the Diffusion Condition Vector Field with Flow Matching objective, which they claim is better than score matching objective.
 They argue Diffusion technically never approaches true datapoints $x_1$ but just approximates/approaches them and can’t reach them in finite time, whereas in Flow Matching we exactly define the ends of our flow paths to be our $x_1$s

-Much better theoretical guarantees essentially!
+Essentially, it gives us much better theoretical guarantees!

 [[Prev]](../3.3:%20Conditional%20Flow%20Matching/Conditional%20Probability%20Paths%20and%20Vector%20Fields.md) [[Next]](./Optimal%20Transport%20Flow.md)